 Hailing from Birmingham, Alabama, love and a fearless spirit for travel brought Latoya Brown to the shores of Accra, Ghana.
 Take a dip into her reflections of life in the Black Star of west Africa and find out why she says nothing should hold you back from a move to the great continent.

 Hi!
-Where do you live?
+Where in africa do you live?

 When did you first visit the African continent and what were your first impressions?

 I first visited over three years ago.
 I decided to create my own west Africa tour and took the "bus" system from Cape Verde to Ghana.
 This is not for the faint at heart as there really is no bus system.
 The trip had to be pieced together with a lot of finesse, patience, and a little French.
 I loved Cape Verde the most and my Spanish speaking helped as they speak Portuguese.